Carbon-for-Developers/carbon-sdks/go/docs/OrganizationUserFilesToSyncFilters.md

 `func (o *OrganizationUserFilesToSyncFilters) UnsetSyncErrorMessage()`

 UnsetSyncErrorMessage ensures that no value is present for SyncErrorMessage, not even an explicit nil
+### GetIncludeContainers

+`func (o *OrganizationUserFilesToSyncFilters) GetIncludeContainers() bool`

+GetIncludeContainers returns the IncludeContainers field if non-nil, zero value otherwise.

+### GetIncludeContainersOk

+`func (o *OrganizationUserFilesToSyncFilters) GetIncludeContainersOk() (*bool, bool)`

+GetIncludeContainersOk returns a tuple with the IncludeContainers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeContainers

+`func (o *OrganizationUserFilesToSyncFilters) SetIncludeContainers(v bool)`

+SetIncludeContainers sets IncludeContainers field to given value.

+### HasIncludeContainers

+`func (o *OrganizationUserFilesToSyncFilters) HasIncludeContainers() bool`

+HasIncludeContainers returns a boolean if a field has been set.

+### SetIncludeContainersNil

+`func (o *OrganizationUserFilesToSyncFilters) SetIncludeContainersNil(b bool)`

+ SetIncludeContainersNil sets the value for IncludeContainers to be an explicit nil

+### UnsetIncludeContainers
+`func (o *OrganizationUserFilesToSyncFilters) UnsetIncludeContainers()`

+UnsetIncludeContainers ensures that no value is present for IncludeContainers, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)